10 Chronic Illness Management Tips That Lead to The Most Number of “Good Days”

 This is why legally it is within your right to request accommodations for you or a loved one with a chronic illness.
 Here are some accommodation request resources to get you started.

 Remember, your goal is to help make life more meaningful, enjoyable and functional.
 You can best support yourself in having the most number of “good days” when you are living within your current abilities and relieving yourself of the pressure to do more.

 Next Steps for Chronic Illness Management

-I provide mental health therapy to teens and adults who are living with anxiety, chronic illnesses and the emotional toll that it can bring.
+I provide mental health therapy to teens, adults and families who are living with anxiety, chronic illnesses and the emotional toll that it can bring.
 We can talk through your personal experiences, build more supports and help you bring more function in your life by learning how to create your own chronic illness management plan.
-Although you cannot control certain aspects of your chronic illness, your mindset and intentional response to your circumstances are big steps to feeling in control and having more “good days.”
+Although you may not be able to control certain aspects of your chronic illness, your mindset and intentional response to your circumstances are big steps to feeling in control and having more “good days.”